Why the Smartest SaaS Startups Are Hiring Fractional Chief Economists

 • LinkedIn turned an A/B‑tested premium‑tier repricing into a $250 million annual business line.

-Those wins were not accounting tweaks; they were economic mechanism‑design, causal‑inference, and structural‑modeling in action—the exact skill‑set a Fractional Economist brings to your SaaS.
+Those wins were not accounting tweaks; they were economic mechanism‑design, causal‑inference, and structural‑modeling in action—the exact skill‑set a Fractional Chief Economist brings to your SaaS.

-What a Fractional Economist Delivers
+What a Fractional Chief Economist Delivers

 • Pricing & Monetization Science